Seldar/simplechat/README.md

 Usage
 -----

 You can consume api.php to implement necessary behavior.
-You can also check out the test cases defined in src/Tests
+There is also a simple client which demonstrates how to consume the api in index.html.
+You can also check out the test cases defined in src/Tests.